Connect with us

 The artificial intelligence boom has had such a profound effect on big tech companies that their energy consumption, and with it their carbon emissions, have surged.

-The spectacular of large language models such as ChatGPT has helped fuel this growth in energy demand.
+The spectacular success of large language models such as ChatGPT has helped fuel this growth in energy demand.
 At 2.9 watt-hours per ChatGPT request, AI queries require about 10 times the electricity of traditional Google queries, according to the Electric Power Research Institute, a nonprofit research firm.
-Emerging AI capabilities such as audio and generation are likely to add to this energy demand.
+Emerging AI capabilities such as audio and video generation are likely to add to this energy demand.

 The energy needs of AI are shifting the calculus of energy companies.
 They’re now exploring previously untenable options, such as restarting a nuclear reactor at the Three Mile Island power plant that has been dormant since the infamous disaster in 1979.